 What Exactly is the ERA Test?

-Now that you know what your endometrium lining is, let’s discuss exactly what an ERA Test is.
+Now that you know what your endometrium lining and endometrial receptivity are, let’s discuss exactly what an ERA Test is.
 During your fertility journey, you may have heard terms such as “ERA Biopsy”, “ERA Testing” or just “ERA”, but you may not have heard what these three letters stand for or how they can help you.
 ERA is short for Endometrial Receptivity Analysis.
 It is a genetic test performed on a very small sample of a woman’s endometrial lining to determine which day would be the best day to transfer the embryo during an IVF cycle.
 The sample taken is also referred to as an ERA biopsy and the whole procedure in general is called either an ERA Test or ERA Testing.

 Who Should Consider the ERA Test?